Stephan Ambrosius: 2019–present

 In the 2019–20 pre-season, Ambrose was demoted to the second team by the new head coach Dieter Hecking.
 There, he immediately established himself as a starter again.
 In February 2020, Ambrosius returned to first-team practice as Gideon Jung was utilised in defensive midfield following the injury of Adrian Fein and only Ewerton was available alongside central defenders Rick van Drongelen and Timo Letschert.
 After Jung received a red card on 29 February against Erzgebirge Aue and Ewerton suffered a long-term injury, Ambrosius was included in the first-team squad for the matchup against SSV Jahn Regensburg on 7 March for the first time that season.
 On the last matchday of the season, he made his first and only league appearance that season in the 5–1 home defeat to SV Sandhausen and received a "satisfactory" score by sports magazine kicker, the best score of a field player on a desolate HSV team.
 Due to the COVID-19 pandemic, Ambrosius made only 17 appearances (15 appearances as a starter) in the Regionalliga, before the season was cancelled.

 At the beginning of the 2020–21 season, Ambrosius became a regular starter under new head coach Daniel Thioune and formed a duo at centre-back alongside new addition Toni Leistner.
 In January 2021, 22-year-old Ambrosius extended his contract, which would have expired at the end of the season, until 2024.
 After Leistner suffered a long-term injury in early 2021, Thioune stated: "The only one set is Stephan [Ambrosius].
 This brings stability to our defensive chain.
 Everyone is welcome to orient themselves to him."
 In April 2021, Ambrosius tore his cruciate ligament in his right knee for the second time in three years.

 From January 2022, Ambrosius gradually returned to first-team training after having been sidelined for an extended period; a competitive return was expected in March.
 In March 2022, however, he could only train individually due to a muscle injury.
 In April 2022, Ambrosius returned to the matchday squad for the first time in a year.
 Despite his return to fitness, Ambrosius failed to make a single appearance during the 2021–22 season, which saw Hamburger SV miss out on promotion in the promotion playoffs against Hertha BSC.

 Karlsruhe

 On 16 August 2022, Ambrosius joined Karlsruher SC on a season-long loan.

+On 21 June 2024, Ambrosius joined Swiss Super League side St. Gallen on a free transfer, signing a three-year deal.